AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 ### HA
 * `single_az_ha` (Optional) If enabled, Controller monitors the health of the gateway and restarts the gateway if it becomes unreachable.
 Valid values: true, false.
 Default value: false.
 * `peering_ha_subnet` - (Optional) Public subnet CIDR to create Peering HA Gateway in.
 Required if enabling Peering HA for AWS/AZURE.
 Optional if enabling Peering HA for GCP.
 Example: AWS: "10.0.0.0/16".
 * `peering_ha_zone` - (Optional) Zone to create Peering HA Gateway in.
-Required only if enabling Peering HA for GCP.
+Required if enabling Peering HA for GCP.
 Example: GCP: "us-west1-c".
+Optional for AZURE.
+Valid values for AZURE gateways are in the form "az-n".
+Example: "az-2".
+Available for AZURE as of provider version R2.17+.
 * `peering_ha_insane_mode_az` - (Optional) Region + Availability Zone of subnet being created for Insane Mode-enabled Peering HA Gateway.
 Required for AWS only if `insane_mode` is set and `peering_ha_subnet` is set.
 Example: AWS: "us-west-1a".
 * `peering_ha_eip` - (Optional) Public IP address to be assigned to the HA peering instance.
 Only available for AWS and GCP.
 * `peering_ha_gw_size` - (Optional) Size of the Peering HA Gateway to be created.
 Required if enabling Peering HA. **NOTE: Please see notes [here](#peering_ha_gw_size-1) in regards to any deltas found in your state with the addition of this argument in R1.8.**